quantmind-br/geminiweb-go/conductor/tracks/stabilize_core_20251222/plan.md

 # Plan: Stabilize Core Components

 ## Phase 1: Setup and Audit
-- [ ] Task: Audit current test coverage and identify specific functions with 0% coverage in `internal/commands` and `pkg/toolexec`.
+- [x] Task: Audit current test coverage and identify specific functions with 0% coverage in `internal/commands` and `pkg/toolexec`.
+094f90d
 - [ ] Task: Create a reusable mock for `GeminiClient` and `TUI` interfaces to be used in command tests.

 ## Phase 2: Harden `pkg/toolexec`